Configure SPF and DKIM With Postfix on Debian 8

 Publishing an SPF DNS record without having the SPF policy agent configured within Postfix is safe; however, publishing DKIM DNS records without having OpenDKIM working correctly within Postfix can result in your email being discarded by the recipient’s email server.

 apt-get install opendkim opendkim-tools postfix-policyd-spf-python postfix-pcre

 opendkimgroup so that Postfix can access OpenDKIM’s socket when it needs to:

 adduser postfix opendkim

 The value in an SPF DNS record will look something like the following examples.
-The full syntax is at the SPF record syntax page.

 Example 1 Allow mail from all hosts listed in the MX records for the domain: